 It aids in discerning which features might be especially pertinent or redundant in predicting stock returns.

-In conclusion, the feature engineering phase has augmented the dataset by infusing it with variables that encapsulate the nuanced dynamics of the financial domain.
+In summary, the feature engineering phase has augmented the dataset by infusing it with variables that encapsulate the nuanced dynamics of the financial domain.
 By imbuing the model with temporal context, pandemic-induced market shifts, stock return patterns, and volatility measures, I aim to provide a holistic perspective, enhancing the model's predictive acumen.

 6. Exploratory Data Analysis (EDA)